WeirdMidas/qti-mem-opt/README.md

 - Fixed system common files in the file page cache, which significantly reduced the stucks caused by the key cache being swapped out due to page cache fluctuations
 - Avoid stutters and jitters in high-load situations.
 Avoid micro-lags that occur when the device is using a lot of memory, maintain responsiveness even under pressure
 - Reduce jitters under high memory pressure, adjust the trigger threshold of lowmemorykiller daemon, and keep the file page cache at a high level
-- lmkd behavior optimization, focus on being more precise with memory pressures, and in turn: maintain overall consistency and kill processes based on precise choices even without PSI installed in the kernel.
+- lmkd behavior optimization, focus on being more precise with memory pressures, and in turn: maintain overall consistency and kill processes based on precise choices even without PSI installed in the kernel
 - Reduce stucks under high memory pressure, reduce the probability of direct memory allocation via higher extra_free_kbytes
 - Disable adaptive lowmemorykiller daemon
 - Prohibit kernel memory recycling threads running on the prime core, avoid congesting the main thread that is interacting and reduce energy consumption